 - The student must be able to document evaluation results and a treatment plan clearly and accurately.

 - The student must have the capacity to maintain composure and function appropriately during periods of increased demand and stress.

 - The student must demonstrate effective character traits including perseverance, commitment, and diligence to successfully complete the ATEP as outlined and sequenced.

 - The student should exhibit flexibility and the ability to adjust to fluid, changing situations in clinical situations.

 - The student should demonstrate affective skills in communication and rapport that translate into professional education and quality athlete/patient care.

 Any student who feels that he or she may require assistance for any type of physical or learning disability should consult with the instructor as soon as possible.
-To request academic accommodations for a disability contact, Director of the PASS Office in the Mesa Building Room 1160, 432-552-2631 or e-mail Ms. Madrid at Madrid_l@utpb.edu.
+To request academic accommodations for a disability contact, Director of the Testing Services & Academic Accommodations Department in the Mesa Building Room 1160, 432-552-2631 or e-mail Ms. Madrid at Madrid_l@utpb.edu.

-Students are required to provide documentation of disability to PASS Office prior to receiving accommodations.
+Students are required to provide documentation of disability to the Testing Services & Academic Accommodations Department prior to receiving accommodations.